-The death and resurrection of Jesus Christ marks the end of the reign of sin and death in this world, as John Piper reminds us in his Easter sermon from 2005 in a sermon on Philippians 3:20–21.
-Here’s what he said:
+The death and resurrection of Jesus Christ marks the end of the reign of sin and death in this world, as John Piper reminds us in his Easter sermon from 2005 on Philippians 3:20–21.
+Here’s what he said.

 Christ came.
 He obeyed.
 He bore the wrath.
 He bore the curse.
 He bore our judgment.
 He bore our guilt.
 He bore our sin.
 He died.
 He rose again.
-And now he reigns and we have this description of its implication in verses 20 and 21 of Philippians 3: “Our citizenship is in heaven and from it we await a Savior, the Lord Jesus Christ.”
+And now he reigns, and we have this description of its implication in Philippians 3:20–21: “Our citizenship is in heaven, and from it we await a Savior, the Lord Jesus Christ.”

-Number one, marvel at the power of the risen Christ to subject all things to himself.
+First, marvel at the power of the risen Christ to subject all things to himself.
 There are two senses in which he has this power.
 He is God.
 You don’t need any more authority than that to subdue all things to yourself.
-John 1:1 says, “In the beginning was the Word and the Word was with God and the Word was God.”
-Jesus Christ is God and therefore he has divine rights, Creator rights, to subdue all reality under his feet.
+John 1:1 says, “In the beginning was the Word, and the Word was with God, and the Word was God.”
+Jesus Christ is God, and therefore he has divine rights, Creator rights, to subdue all reality under his feet.